Sugarcane: History

-The passage of the 1833 Slavery Abolition Act led to the abolition of slavery through most of the British Empire, and many of the emancipated slaves no longer worked on sugarcane plantations when they had a choice.
+The passage of the 1833 Slavery Abolition Act led to the end of slavery through most of the British Empire, and many of the emancipated slaves no longer worked on sugarcane plantations when they had a choice.
 West Indian planters, therefore, needed new workers, and they found cheap labour in China and India.
-The people were subject to indenture, a long-established form of contract, which bound them to unfree labour for a fixed term.
+The workers were subject to indenture, a long-established form of contract, which bound them to unfree labour for a fixed term.
 The conditions where the indentured servants worked were frequently abysmal, owing to a lack of care among the planters.
 The first ships carrying indentured labourers from India left in 1836.
 The migrations to serve sugarcane plantations led to a significant number of ethnic Indians, Southeast Asians, and Chinese people settling in various parts of the world.
 In some islands and countries, the South Asian migrants now constitute between 10 and 50% of the population.
 Sugarcane plantations and Asian ethnic groups continue to thrive in countries such as Fiji, South Africa, Myanmar, Sri Lanka, Malaysia, Indonesia, the Philippines, Guyana, Jamaica, Trinidad, Martinique, French Guiana, Guadeloupe, Grenada, St. Lucia, St. Vincent, St. Kitts, St. Croix, Suriname, Nevis, and Mauritius.